-As a club we wish to strike a balance between setting out to not completely embarrass ourselves and representing as many of the members as is viable.
+As a club we wish to strike a balance between setting out to not completely embarrass ourselves, and representing as many of the members as is viable.
 We are somewhat better at the latter than the former.

-As such, wherever logical to do so, the images representing the club in an external competition will be drawn from as many of the members as possible so this is more of a team game than it used to be in years gone by.
+Wherever logical to do so, the images representing the club in an external competition will be drawn from as many of the members as possible so this is more of a team game than it used to be in the 'old days'.

 It is however not logical to put forward a sub-standard image just to achieve an all-inclusive status as this weakens the club and also means that the now included member could receive harsh critique from the attending Judge.